-These conditions are considered together, as their aetiology and clinical features overlap.
-Suppurative pneumonia is characterised by destruction of the lung parenchyma by the inflammatory process 'pulmonary abscess' is usually taken to refer to lesions in which there is a large localised collection of pus, or a cavity lined by chronic inflammatory tissue, from which pus has escaped by rupture into a bronchus.
+- \ These conditions are considered together, as their aetiology and clinical features overlap.
+Suppurative pneumonia is characterised by destruction of the lung parenchyma by the inflammatory process. - ★ 'Pulmonary abscess' is usually taken to refer to lesions in which there is a large localised collection of pus, or a cavity lined by chronic inflammatory tissue, from which pus has escaped by rupture into a bronchus.

-risk factors
+Risk factors

-- Inhalation of septic material during operations or of vomitus during anaesthesia or coma

-- Bulbar or vocal cord palsy

-- Stroke

-- Achalasia or oesophageal reflux

-- Alcoholism.

-- Local bronchial obstruction from a neoplasm or foreign body.

-- Aspiration tends to localise to dependent areas of the lung such as the apical segment of the lower lobe in a supine patient - Infections are usually due to a mixture of anaerobes and aerobes - In a previously healthy lung, the most likely infecting organisms are Staph. aureus or Klebsiella pneumoniae

-- Injecting drug-users are at particular risk of developing haematogenous lung abscess, often in association with endocarditis affecting the pulmonary and tricuspid valves. - A non-infective form of aspiration pneumonia-exogenous lipid pneumonia-may follow the aspiration of animal, vegetable or mineral oils.
+- ⇒ Inhalation of septic material during operations or of vomitus during anaesthesia or coma. - $\Rightarrow$ Bulbar or vocal cord palsy. - $\Rightarrow$ Stroke. - ⇒ Achalasia or oesophageal reflux. - $\Rightarrow$ Alcoholism. - $\Rightarrow$ Local bronchial obstruction from a neoplasm or foreign body. - ⇒ Aspiration tends to localise to dependent areas of the lung such as the apical segment of the lower lobe in a supine patient. - $\Rightarrow$ Infections are usually due to a mixture of anaerobes and aerobes. - ⇒ In a previously healthy lung, the most likely infecting organisms are Staph. aureus or Klebsiella pneumonia. - ⇒ Injecting drug-users are at particular risk of developing haematogenous lung abscess, often in association with endocarditis affecting the pulmonary and tricuspid valves. - ⇒ A non-infective form of aspiration pneumonia-exogenous lipid pneumoniamay follow the aspiration of animal, vegetable or mineral oils.